Nordgaren/MoonRuneDemolisher/README.md

 # Moon Rune Demolisher
 Auto-translates specific Dark Souls game files with google translate.

+Updated to work with ER and serialized paramdefs

 ## What It Do
 * Command line only!
 * Can translate loose param files.
 Use Yabber to unbind the parambnd files first.